MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 These new inventory items use [virtual tables](/dynamics365/fin-ops-core/dev-itpro/power-platform/virtual-entities-overview) to expose inventory data directly from Supply Chain Management inside Field Service.
 The true inventory levels from the system of record are available to users.

 The inventory validation function against Field Service's default inventory is disabled when the integration is enabled.
-The Field Service setting for **Use of Products Out of Stock** is hidden and repressed to ensure users don't receive irrelevant inventory validations or blocking behavior.
+The Field Service setting for **Use of Products Out of Stock** is hidden to ensure users don't receive irrelevant inventory validations or blocking behavior.

 The integration doesn't autovalidate a work order's inventory transactions based on Supply Chain Management inventory levels.